 Many of these branches have coincidentally matching Y STRs.
 In other words, their branches appear to cross.
 This gives us false matches.This is definitely a problem with limited haplotypes of 12 and 25 STR markers.
 Getting up to 37 helps, but 67 is really needed and 111 is the new standard.

 STRs are very useful for general guidance and for matching at the very recent family level, but they are not 100% reliable since some mutate relatively quickly and go both up and down and back to where they started from.

 SNPs are much more reliable markers for our paternal lineages.
 Theoretically, they are permanent throughout eternity so they reliably show our branching of paternal lineages.
 The number of SNPs available for testing is growing as more and more advanced testing is developed.
-You will want to identify your terminal SNP, which is the youngest SNP mutation that you have, that is on a formal Y DNA tree, like the ISOGG tree.
+You will want to identify your terminal SNP, which is the youngest SNP mutation that you have, that is on a formal Y DNA tree.
 Your terminal SNP tells you where you fit from a deep ancestral perspective.

 a) make you more efficient by avoiding false matches when checking for potential genealogical relationships,

-b) help you identify deep ancestral family, clan or historical origins,"
+b) help you identify deep ancestral family, clan or historical origins,

 c) show you what geographic locations might produce additional matches and pertinent genealogical or historical information and

 d) benefit all R1b people in general, as well as science, because we'll have a better understanding of how and when this lineage of men spread across Europe as rapidly and as dominantly as it did.